Indesit dishwashers rated

 How much do Indesit dishwashers cost?

-Indesit dishwashers are fairly inexpensive among the brands we've tested.
-Among the compact, slimline and full-sized models we've put through their paces, prices range from £180 to about £360.
+Indesit dishwashers are fairly inexpensive in the context of all the brands we've tested.
+Among the compact, slimline and full-sized models we've put through their paces, prices range from £180 to about £400.

 Choosing the best Indesit dishwasher